 People like to sound spiritual.
 That’s because there’s an unspoken sense of respect attached to spirituality.
 So, people who seek adoration and respect use religion to fill this need.
 So, it’s not uncommon for people to use spiritual language to enhance their vocabulary.
 Religions use clothing, rituals, and artifacts to improve their spiritual appearance.
 For the most part, these are selling tools and distractions.

-Next, we’ll look at how spiritual exploration uses these terms and why.
+Next, we’ll examine how spiritual exploration uses these terms and why.

 We relate the word spiritual with the term Spirit or Soul, and the human Spirit or Soul is synonymous with consciousness.
 We use the term spiritual because the processes are a way of exploring consciousness.
 Investigating consciousness is a common desire.
 Some people refer to this as the call of our spiritual quest.
 We use methods for traveling the depths of awareness and higher states of consciousness.